topobyte/jeography-gis/README.md

 # License

-This library is released under the terms of the GNU Lesser General Public License.
+This project is released under the terms of the GNU Lesser General Public License.

 See [LGPL.md](LGPL.md) and [GPL.md](GPL.md) for details.